Detecting Data Contamination in LLMs via In-Context Learning

 \subsection{Properties}

 \abbrv{} offers several properties that make it broadly applicable and easy to use.
-It produces intuitive, percentage‑based contamination scores that are immediately interpretable and require no model‑ or dataset‑specific calibration, avoiding the threshold tuning often needed in membership inference methods due to the arbitrary scales of their raw scores \citep{maini2024didyoutrain, carlini2022extracting, zhang2021min}.
+It produces intuitive, percentage‑based contamination scores that are immediately interpretable and require no model‑ or dataset‑specific calibration, avoiding the threshold tuning often needed in membership inference methods due to the arbitrary scales of their raw scores \citep{maini2024didyoutrain, carlini2022extracting, shi2024detectingpretrainingdatalarge}.

 The method works with any dataset that can be represented as a collection of text sequences, including standard training corpora and widely used benchmarks.
 It is model‑agnostic and requires only gray‑box access to token probabilities. \abbrv{} is also computationally efficient, needing just two forward passes per sample.
 A detailed discussion of its theoretical and empirical properties can be found in Appendix~\ref{app:method_properties}.